•

 Manuscript Submission

-It is required that at least one author be a student (either undergraduate or graduate) at the time the data was collected, and that these students played a prominent role in the overall study.
+IJES utilizes a double-blind review process, so all identifying author information must be contained within the cover letter provided to the editors.
 All individuals who are listed as authors should have made substantive intellectual contributions to the overall project, i.e. conception and design of study, collection or acquisition of data, analysis or interpretation of statistics, etc., and should be able to take public responsibility for the content.
 Contributors who do not meet the criteria for authorship may be listed in the acknowledgments section.
+In your submission's cover letter, you will identify each authors' academic status using the notations below:

 Manuscript submissions should follow the guidelines outlined in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals by the International Committee of Medical Journal Editors.

-Following pre-review, submitted manuscripts will be evaluated through the peer-review process.
+Following pre-review, submitted manuscripts will be evaluated through a double-blind peer-review process.
 In addition to providing students with an outlet for manuscript submission, IJES will engage students as peer reviewers, thus providing students with a more encompassing experience with regards to scholarly activity.
-Manuscripts of which a student (undergraduate or graduate) is the primary author will be reviewed by one student reviewer and one professional reviewer.
+Manuscripts of which a student investigator is the primary author will be reviewed by one student reviewer and one professional reviewer.
 Manuscripts of which a professional is the primary author will be reviewed by two professional reviewers.

 Submission Fees